 "Americans are being confronted with decisions regarding their personal safety and are voting with their wallets on their right to keep and bear arms," he said.

 The analysis of gun sales is based on data from the FBI's National Instant Criminal Background Check System (NICS) but does not capture every sale in the country.
-While NICS checks are required on nearly all gun sales conducted by licensed dealers, most states do not require them on sales of used guns by private citizens, and multiple sales can be conducted during a single check.
+While NICS checks are required on nearly all gun sales conducted by licensed dealers, most states do not require them on sales of used guns by private citizens, and multiple sales can be during a single check.

 NICS also reports checks completed during gun-carry permit applications in its raw numbers.
 Small Arms Analytics & Forecasting attempts to parse out checks only associated with gun sales in their analysis.